-There are many reasons to cancel your subscription with a Shopify app, especially when the app is no longer relevant to your business growth.
+There are many reasons to cancel your subscription to a Shopify app, especially when the app is no longer relevant to your business growth.

 You may also want to cancel a Shopify app subscription for the following reasons: